brooklynrail/brooklynrail-platform/content/people/chloe-stagaman.md

 name: Chloe Stagaman
 first_name: Chloe
 last_name: Stagaman
+short_bio: "_The Brooklyn Rail_'s Director of Programs **Chloe Stagaman** is a curator and writer with a track record of working with artists in public spaces.
+Prior to her time at the _Rail_, Chloe was Curator at Futurecity public art strategists in London where she worked closely with artists and cultural institutions to deliver site-specific commissions, artist-in-residence programs, and cultural partnerships in the US and UK.
-short_bio: _The Brooklyn Rail_'s Director of Programs **Chloe Stagaman** is a curator and writer who works at the intersection of art, architecture, and public space.
-She has an M.A. in Art History with a focus on contemporary art and photography from The Courtauld Institute of Art in London, and a B.A. in French and the History of Art and Architecture from DePaul University in Chicago.
+  Chloe has also held stints at Van Alen Institute in New York, where she created international public programs on topics in architecture and urban design, at Judd Foundation and at the Cultural Services of the French Embassy in Chicago.
+She has an MA in Art History with a focus on documentary photography and contemporary art from The Courtauld Institute of Art in London. "
 portraits:
   - media: 2022/06/chloe-stagaman
 ---